📁Order Types

 • Trigger: Mid-price crossing the calculated liquidation price

-• Execution: At bid/ask price
+• Execution: At bid/ask or Price-After-Impact

 Summary